GandhiCloudLab/envizi-turbo-integration-tutorial/readme.md

 2. The flow can be configured to run as per our need.
 Here it is configured to run every day at 00:05 hours.

-3. The checkbox `Also run the flow, when it's first swtiched on` to be on, if you want to run the flow immediately after you start the flow.
+3. The checkbox `Also run the flow, when it's first switched on` to be on, if you want to run the flow immediately after you start the flow.

 <img src="images/06-flow-schedule.png">